kachar/yadi/web/next.js/README.md

 ### Multi-stage build step

 Target environment defines the end stage of the [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/)

+You can read more about the different stages in the main [README.md](https://github.com/kachar/yadi)

 ```env
 TARGET_ENV=development # dependencies, development, builder, production